miku/httpgetaway/ProxyIntro.md

 * Proxy types (forward, reverse, ...)
 * How does a client use a proxy?
 * What standard library support is there?
-* Writing a proxy from scratch: HTTP, HTTPS.
+* Writing a proxy from scratch, kind of: HTTP, HTTPS.

 # Proxy Types